-Reclaiming Your Life From A Traumatic Experience: Workbook
+Reclaiming Your Life From A Traumatic Experience (Second Edition): Workbook

 Prolonged Exposure Therapy For PTSD comes in two volumes.
 This page is for the Client Workbook.
 Click on the following link to access the accompanying Therapist Guide.

 Prolonged Exposure (PE) is a first-line treatment for post-traumatic stress disorder (PTSD), recommended by the American Psychiatric Association (APA) and the UK National Institute for Health and Care Excellence (NICE).
 The Reclaiming Your Life From A Traumatic Experience: Workbook (Second Edition) is written by Edna Foa, Elizabeth Hembree, Barbara Rothbaum and Sheila Rauch and provides therapists with all the tools they need to deliver effective, evidence-based psychological treatment for PTSD.
 Part of the Treatments That Work series®, it provides therapists with a background to the foundations of prolonged exposure as well as step-by-step instructions for guiding clients through key interventions and teaching them the skills they need to overcome PTSD.

 Traumatic events occur frequently, with up to 60% of the US population exposed to at least one traumatic event in their lifetime (Kessler et al, 1995).
 The National Comorbidity Survey (2005) found lifetime rates of PTSD in the general US population of 3.6% for men and 9.7% for women.